EOX-A/libcoverage.js/README.md

 This is mostly important for parsing service responses.

 Libcoverage.js allows the registration of new parsing functions for the node name of the elements it shall parse.
-As explained in [Response Parsing](#response-parsing) the results of all registered functions are deep-merged together, so the extending parse functions should only parse information not yet included in the main parsing result.
+The results of all registered functions for the same tag are deep-merged together, so the extending parse functions should only parse information not yet included in the main parsing result.

 To extend the core parsing capabilities with some specific functionality, one first has to design the parsing function which always takes the XML DOM node as